wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 As the WHIP protocol only supports the ingestion use case with unidirectional media, the WHIP client SHOULD use "sendonly" attribute in the SDP offer but MAY use the "sendrecv" attribute instead, "inactive" and "recvonly" attributes MUST NOT be used.
 The WHIP endpoint MUST use "recvonly" attribute in the SDP answer.

-If the HTTP POST to the WHIP endoint has a content type different than "application/sdp", the WHIP endoint MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.
+If the HTTP POST to the WHIP endpoint  has a content type different than "application/sdp", the WHIP endpoint  MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.

 If the SDP body is malformed, the WHIP session MUST reject the HTTP POST with a "400 Bad Request" error response.